 All iron content was calculated using the USDA Nutrient Database.
 It’s important to note that these are all estimates and can range depending on how a food is prepared and what else you are eating at that meal.

-- Foods high in vitamin C help your body absorb non-heme iron, found in foods like fortified cereal, beans, and nuts.
-Eat iron-rich foods along with foods that are high in vitamin C, such as citrus fruits and juices, cantaloupe, strawberries, tomatoes, and dark green vegetables to increase the amount of iron you absorb.
-For example, you could top your cereal with strawberries, add tomato slices or salsa to a bean burrito bowl, or have an orange with a peanut butter sandwich.
+- Foods high in vitamin C help your body absorb non-heme iron (plant sources) Eat iron-rich foods along with foods that are high in vitamin C, such as citrus fruits and juices, cantaloupe, strawberries, tomatoes, and dark green vegetables to increase the amount of iron you absorb.
+For example, you could top your whole-wheat cereal with strawberries, add tomato slices or salsa to a bean burrito bowl, or have an orange with a peanut butter sandwich on whole-wheat bread.

-- Eat a heme source of iron like meat with a non-heme source of iron to help your body absorb non-heme iron.
-You can enjoy a meal that contains a source of vitamin C, a source of heme iron and a source of non-heme iron such as turkey and bean chili with tomatoes, or chicken fajitas with beans and green peppers.
+- Eat a heme source of iron (like meat) with a non-heme source of iron (like beans) to help your body absorb non-heme iron.
+For optimal absorption, you can enjoy a meal that contains a source of vitamin C, a source of heme iron and a source of non-heme iron such as turkey and bean chili with tomatoes, or chicken fajitas with beans and green peppers.

-- If you take a calcium supplement, try not to take it at the same time as your iron supplement because your body absorbs these nutrients better when they are taken separately.
-For example, take one supplement in the morning and one with dinner
+- If you take a calcium supplement, try not to take it at the same time as your iron supplement because your body absorbs these nutrients better when they are taken at different times.
+For example, take one supplement in the morning and one with dinner.

 - Choose breads, cereals, and pastas that say “enriched” or “iron-fortified” on the label.
 These foods have extra iron added which can help you meet your body’s iron needs.